-In this tutorial, you will learn by example how to perform Laravel localization and present your application in multiple languages.
-You will learn how to work with translation files, perform pluralization, create a language switcher, and more with laravel localization and multi-language examples.
+In this tutorial, you’ll learn how to perform Laravel localization and present your application in multiple languages.
+We’ll cover working with translation files, performing pluralization, creating a language switcher, and more using Laravel localization and multi-language examples.

 Localization is the second phase of the Laravel internationalization (i18n) process.
 In Laravel i18n, an application is designed to fit various languages and cultures.
 Localization is adapting said internationalized applications to a specific language through translation.